 First, understand I am not a nutritionist nor am I a registered dietician, so your specific health concerns might demand a different protocol, so please check with your physician first, especially before embarking on any kind of supplement regimen.

 In the realm of general health, there are really only 4 supplements with which you need to concern yourself.
 With many of these, I will be citing a medical doctor, Dr. Asa Andrew and his book “Empower Your Health”.
-Understand that I make no money endorsing his product or any of the products below, these are his thoughts, my opinions and the products below are ones I regularly use.

 According to Dr. Asa these 4 supplements are what he calls “The Foundational Four”.
 I agree with him and from a training point of view, really, there are not a lot of extra supplements you actually “need”.